Radnovce

 Radnovce (Nemesradnót) is a village and municipality in the Rimavská Sobota District of the Banská Bystrica Region of southern Slovakia.
 According to 2021 census, only 2.5% of inhabitants belong to the Slovak ethnic group, outnumbered by Hungarians (60.7%) and Romani (33.8%).

+The vast majority of the municipality's population consists of the local Roma community.
+In 2019, they constituted an estimated 95% of the local population.